jdbean/gitlab-ce/doc/install/kubernetes/gitlab_chart.md

 ### Limitations

-Some features and functions are not currently available:
+Some features of GitLab are not currently available:

 * [GitLab Pages](https://gitlab.com/charts/gitlab/issues/37)
 * [GitLab Geo](https://gitlab.com/charts/gitlab/issues/8)
 * [No in-cluster HA database](https://gitlab.com/charts/gitlab/issues/48)
 * MySQL will not be supported, as support is [deprecated within GitLab](https://docs.gitlab.com/omnibus/settings/database.html#using-a-mysql-database-management-server-enterprise-edition-only)

+## Installing GitLab using the Helm Chart

+Getting started with GitLab in Kubernetes is quick and easy.
+The `gitlab` chart includes all required dependencies, and takes just a few minutes to deploy.

+TIP: **Tip:** For production deployments, we strongly recommend using the [advanced installation instructions](https://gitlab.com/charts/gitlab/blob/master/doc/installation/README.md) and utilizing [external Postgres, Redis, and object storage](https://gitlab.com/charts/gitlab/tree/master/doc/advanced) services.

-## Prerequisites
+### Prerequisites

 In order to deploy GitLab on Kubernetes, a few prerequisites are required.